Beyond-jQuery/book/README.md

 ## UPDATE (19 October 2016)

 Hi there readers.
 Thanks to all of you for supporting my work on the book over the last year and a half.
 It's been a long journey, a lot of work, and a lot of fun too.
-The next chapter in the life of "Beyond jQuery" is about to begin.
-My book is scheduled to be published by Apress in November of 2016.
-You can now [pre-order a copy on Amazon][amazon]!
+The next chapter in the life of "Beyond jQuery" has begun.
+My book was published in November of 2016.
+You can now [order a copy on Amazon][amazon]!

 I certainly hope you enjoyed reading and following my progress, and I hope you'll check out the Apress version of the book when it's ready.